Delta Piscis Austrini

 Delta Piscis Austrini, Latinized from δ Piscis Austrini, is a yellow-hued star in the southern constellation of Piscis Austrinus.
 It is visible to the naked eye with an apparent visual magnitude of +4.175.
 There is a magnitude 9.86 common proper motion companion located at an angular separation of 5.2 arc seconds – the pair most likely form a binary star system.
 Based upon an annual parallax shift of 18.9796 mas as seen from the Gaia satellite, Delta Piscis Austrini is located 172 ± 2 light-years from the Sun.

 The primary, component A, is an evolved G-type giant star with a stellar classification of G8 III.
 At the age of about 3.74 billion years it is a red clump star, which indicates it is generating energy through helium fusion at its core.
-The star has an estimated 1.42 times the mass of the Sun and it radiates 52 times the solar luminosity from its photosphere at an effective temperature of 4.828 K.
+The star has an estimated 2.1 times the mass of the Sun and 10.3 times the Sun's radius, radiating 58 times the solar luminosity from its photosphere at an effective temperature of 4,967 K.

 Delta Piscis Austrini is moving through the Galaxy at a speed of 13.8 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 7373 pc and 10863 pc from the center of the Galaxy.